 Source: Smoky Southern Collard Greens

 Comfort food at its finest!
 Warm up your meal with a bowl of these spicy, healthy, oil-free collard greens.
 You won’t have any leftovers when you make this classic, simple Smoky Southern Collard Greens dish by Molly Patrick.

 Basically just some carrots and parsnips roasted in the oven but you know how you have vegetables that you always eat in a certain way?
 This Maple-Thyme Roasted Parsnips And Carrots dish by Lili Basic Capacetti is so simple it’s genius!
 You have to try this combination, it works so well together and the vegetables gets slightly sweet, crunchy and just amazing!
 A savory and sweet dish that is perfect to pass around the table this holiday season.

 Still need more Thanksgiving ideas?
 We’ve got plenty!
 Check out our Ultimate Thanksgiving Guide for all the plant-based Thanksgiving recipes you could hope for, from appetizers to desserts and everything in between.
-We also highly recommend downloading our Food Monster App, which is available for both Android and iPhone, and can also be found on Instagram and Facebook.
-The app has more than 8,000 plant-based, allergy-friendly recipes, and subscribers gain access to ten new recipes per day.
+We also highly recommend downloading our Food Monster App, which is available for iPhone, and can also be found on Instagram and Facebook.
+The app has more than 15,000 plant-based, allergy-friendly recipes, and subscribers gain access to new recipes every day.
 Check it out!

 For more Vegan Food, Health, Recipe, Animal, and Life content published daily, don’t forget to subscribe to the One Green Planet Newsletter!